Revolving restaurant: History

-It is believed that Emperor Nero had a rotating dining room in his palace Domus Aurea on the Palatine Hill with a magnificent view on the Forum Romanum and Colosseum.
+It is believed that Emperor Nero had a rotating dining room in his palace Domus Aurea on the Palatine Hill with a view of the Forum Romanum and Colosseum.
 Archaeologists unearthed what they believed to be evidence of such a dining room in 2009.
 Architect and designer Norman Bel Geddes proposed a rotating restaurant for the Century of Progress, the 1933 World's Fair in Chicago, although it was not built.

-During the first half of the 20th century, several rotating bars were built in hotels and nightclubs.
+During the first half of the 20th century, several rotating bars were built in hotels and nightclubs, such as the Chez Ami Supper Club, which opened in Buffalo, New York in 1934.
 After World War II, dining was integrated into the concept, and in cities across the world revolving restaurants were built at a great pace.
 They were viewed as symbols of "modernity and progress".
 A barrel-shaped, but stationary, restaurant on Fernsehturm Stuttgart, a TV tower in Stuttgart, Germany, built in 1956, is credited as the inspiration for the idea of a revolving restaurant.
 A revolving restaurant on Florianturm, a TV tower in Dortmund, Germany, was brought into service in 1959.
 The Egyptian architect Naoum Shebib designed the Cairo Tower with a revolving restaurant at its top, which opened in April 1961.
 The revolving restaurant on the top floor of the OTE Tower was part of the 34th Thessaloniki International Fair in 1965.
 The revolving restaurant was then closed, but has been in continued service since 1969.